theNewDynamic/thenewdynamic.com/content/en/article/hugo-modules.md

 ## Conclusion

-Hugo Module is the best way to import any public repo's files into your Hugo Projects and manage their versioning.
+Hugo Module solution is the best way to import any public repo's files into your Hugo Projects and manage their versioning.
 And after seeing how easy it is to build one, it should really become your go-to way to manage reusuable solutions and distritube them throughout the Hugo ecosystem.

-Again, if you're down for building some powerful Hugo Modules, you should definitely read our note on [Developing Hugo Modules Locally]({{< relref "/note/develop-hugo-modules-locally" >}}).
+During the coming weeks we'll blog a lot about the whys-and-hows of the many [open source Hugo Modules]({{< relref "/open-source" >}}) we built.
+But you can already check their code now for some complex, practical and usually well commented examples of Hugo Modules implementations.

-For some really complex, practical and usually well commented examples, your should check our [open source Hugo Modules]({{< relref "/open-source" >}}).
+Also, if you're down for building some powerful Hugo Modules, you should definitely read our note on [Developing Hugo Modules Locally]({{< relref "/note/develop-hugo-modules-locally" >}}).

-Also, here's the finished example repo we built in this article is available [here](https://github.com/regisphilibert/hugo-module-icons).
+Oh and here's the finished example repo we built in this article is available [here](https://github.com/regisphilibert/hugo-module-icons).